 Open 10.30 to 20.30 – Close on Sunday

 Outside the restaurant was a “Yakult Lady” who delivered some small bottles of this popular drink to some staff members of the restaurant.
 Before I used to see them every day, they are recognizable by their uniform and the bicycle bell they ring to signal their coming.
 But now, many of them use small motorcycles and some pushcart.
-2200 of this small plastic bottles are sold in Thailand/day.
+2200 of these small plastic bottles are sold in Thailand/day.
 If you see one of those ladies buy 1 or 2 bottles, it’s good for your stomach.
 9 bath/bottle

 We had a coffee break at the Poshtel printing house, a small boutique hotel.
 Ready to go for our Michelin starred dinner, we crossed the road on a square which is behind the town hall of Bangkok, and a few meters after we took a small bridge on the left and we were in small and quiet alleys.
 Some nice old wooden houses, some graffiti and a hidden small hostel, La Moon, then we arrived along the canal Lot Thepthida where we met a very nice gentleman there who was picking mulberries, my friend is a gardener and he wanted to exchange a few words with him.
 He told us that he has been growing these trees for five years and other healthy plants that he consumes himself.
 That he was 76 years old, but I couldn’t believe it, because he doesn’t look more than 65 years old.
-When I mentioned that we were going to raan Jay Fai, he exclaimed that it is a very good restaurant and knew Mrs.Jay (72) since they were kids.
-He explained that she had started by selling soups (kuai tiao), congee (rice porridge) and Rad Na (big noodles in gravy), and that the price was already double that of the others in the neighborhood, but was the best of all, which was confirmed by a Thai friend who was a student in this area.
+When I mentioned that we were going to Raan Jay Fai, he exclaimed that it is a very good restaurant and knew Mrs.Jay (72) since they were kids.
+He explained that she had started by selling soups (Kuay Teow), congee (rice porridge) and Rad Na (big noodles in gravy), and that the price was already double that of the others in the neighborhood, but was the best of all, which was confirmed by a Thai friend who was a student in this area.
 And he also told us his son was the owner of La Moon Hostel.
 Before we left, he gave me three mulberry branches to plant.

 Early Dinner at Raan Jay Fai

 This well-known street restaurant surprised everyone this year when it was awarded a Michelin star.
 It has become a mecca for Thai cuisine in Bangkok and very popular with tourists.
 We arrived at 17:00, full of clients waiting outside to be called.
 As we had booked earlier, we were installed directly at a table and waited 5 minutes to place our order.
 We choose the famous crab omelet and garlic fried seafood with a plate of rice, we stay sober with two bottles of water.
 The girl tells us that we will have to wait half an hour to be served.
 My friend told me that he did not feel at all at a Michelin-starred restaurant and that if he had come alone, he would have passed by without paying it any attention.
 In the meantime, like many customers, we watched Mrs.Jay, wearing her black ski-goggles, and military camouflage t-shirt, she never stops and rarely raises her head from her stoves.I’m sure she’s in her “cooking world” and doesn’t notice what’s going on around her.
-People taking photos and VDO’s, no need to look for the Michelin star, she is the star, but not only, her omelet is succulent and the seafood dish was delicious.
+People taking photos and VDO’s, no need to look for the Michelin star, she is the star, but not only, but her omelet is also succulent and the seafood dish was delicious.
 The bill 1870 baht.

 July is not the high touristic season in Bangkok, and because we booked early we didn’t have to wait, but sure that during the high season it must take hours of waiting.
 It is preferable to book the day before or before 14.30.